samply/blaze/DEVELOPMENT.md

 ## Building Blaze

-Blaze is built as a single Docker image, along with an uberjar for standalone use.
+Blaze is built as a single Docker image, along with a separate frontend image.
+There is also an uberjar for standalone use.

 ### Using GitHub CI